-^{+:} amount shown plus sums necessary for subsequent years.
++: amount shown plus sums necessary for subsequent years.

-- no specific allocation designated for either program and a maximum of \$500,000 for administrative costs), - ! \$830 million for requirements grants (with a maximum of 0.1% to be paid to any territory), and - ! \$20 million for other programs \$13 million for accessibility grants, \$2 million for protection and advocacy programs, \$1.5 million each for the college and high school programs, and \$2 million for the EAC.
+• \$20 million for other programs - \$13 million for accessibility grants, \$2 million for protection and advocacy programs, \$1.5 million each for the college and high school programs, and \$2 million for the EAC.

-P.L 108-7 also includes \$15 million for one time payments to certain states that had obtained optical scan or electronic voting systems prior to the November 2000 election.
+P.L.
+108-7 also includes \$15 million for one time payments to certain states that had obtained optical scan or electronic voting systems prior to the November 2000 election.

 The President's budget request for FY2004 includes \$500 million, one-half the amount authorized, to fund EAC requirements grants and administration.
 No funds are specifically requested for the other programs described above.
-Funding below authorized levels may raise concerns among some observers about unfunded mandates or failure to resolve problems identified after the November 2000 election.
-However, most requirements in the Act do not go into effect immediately.

 The FY2004 Transportation, Treasury, and Independent Agencies Appropriations Act, H.R.
 2989, as passed by the House on September 20, 2003, includes \$495 million for grant programs authorized under HAVA and \$5 million for the EAC.
 The Senate version, S. 1589, reported by the Senate Appropriations Committee on September 8 (S.Rept.
 108-146), provides \$500 million, of which not more than \$800,000 is to be used for EAC administrative expenses.
+The Senate approved H.R.
+2989, as amended, on October 23; during floor consideration, an amendment was adopted that would provide \$1.5 billion altogether for HAVA grant programs.
+The Senate appointed conferees on October 23 and House conferees were appointed on October 29.
+No vote on the conference report was taken before the session ended.